 With just a 30 minute simmer, the sauce will reach just the perfect consistency for spooning over a mound of cooked pasta.
 If you’d like, you can let it simmer longer for an even richer, thicker sauce.

-HOMEMADE SPAGHETTI SAUCE TIPS
+EASY HOMEMADE SPAGHETTI SAUCE TIPS